-7.1 ACCESS CONTROL LISTS
+7.1 Access Control Lists

-Access Control Lists (ACLs) are address match lists that you can set up and nickname for future use in allow-notify, allow-query, allow-query-on, allow-recursion, allow-recursion-on, blackhole, allow-transfer, etc.
+Access Control Lists (ACLs) are address match lists that you can set up and nickname for future use in allow-notify, allow-query, allow-query-on, allow-recursion, blackhole, allow-transfer, match-clients, etc.

 Using ACLs allows you to have finer control over who can access your name server, without cluttering up your config files with huge lists of IP addresses.